KovalskyF/KovalskyF.github.io/02-first-impressions/Index.md

 As the UI designer, I focused on creating an engaging, easy-to-navigate experience that enhances every visit.

 Project details:
+As the UI designer for the Zoo Praha app, I played a key role in creating an engaging, user-friendly experience for visitors exploring one of Prague’s most beloved attractions.
+The app has already gained thousands of users and has earned positive ratings on the App Store and Google Play, demonstrating its popularity and success in enhancing the visitor experience.

+About the app:
+My design approach focused on intuitive navigation and interactive features that allow users to make the most of their time at the zoo.
+From the interactive map, to animal guide and events, the app has become a digital companion for users of all ages.

 ### App and website for Czech tennis
 Project caption: